Police investigate possible abduction of woman in SW Miami-Dade

 According to Miami-Dade Police, the incident occurred outside of a home along Southwest 99th Avenue and 42nd Street at approximately 6:25 p.m., Monday.

-A witness told police they saw a female being forcefully thrown into an older model van.
+A witness told police they saw a female being forcefully thrown into an older model minivan.

-Surveillance video captured what appeared to be an argument between a man and a woman.
-In the video, the woman could be heard pleading in Spanish for the man to leave her alone.
+Doorbell surveillance video captured what appeared to be an argument between a man and a woman in front of a home.

+In the video, the woman could be heard pleading in Spanish for the man to leave her alone, screaming, “Leave me alone” and “Let me go!”

-The man could be seen pushing the woman into a vehicle, believed to be a Toyota Sienna.
+The man could be seen grabbing the woman by the back of her head and pushing her into the front seat of the vehicle, believed to be a Toyota Sienna, before driving off.

 Officials said multiple witnesses claimed they saw the vehicle drive off after seeing what they believed was an abduction.